-In 2018, we have hundreds of cryptocurrency projects that sound interesting but have very little practical use.
-The focus shifts on how is each particular altcoin used.
-The underlying technology is secondary; it may be the best known way to implement the function of the cryptocurrency but the function is decided first.
+This is where we still are today: The underlying technology is secondary; it may be the best known way to implement the function of the cryptocurrency but the function is decided first.

-Alternative cryptocurrencies developed for payments typically attempt to solve one of the well-known weaknesses of Bitcoin, the original decentralized payment network:
+Alternative cryptocurrencies developed for payments typically attempt, in turn, to solve one of the “weaknesses” of Bitcoin:

-- Implementing full privacy to correct the pseudonymous nature of Bitcoin (DASH, Monero)
+- Implementing full privacy to advance the pseudonymous nature of Bitcoin (XMR)

-- Focusing on scaling and transaction throughput (BCH)
+- Focusing on scaling and transaction throughput (BCH, EOS, XRP)

 - Making transactions faster and cheap or even free (LTC, IOT)

-In the long run, it is not unreasonable to expect that BTC could be used for larger transactions, such as buying a house, while tiny transactions would run on an alternative blockchain, such as ones between IoT devices.
+Clearly XMR and full-privacy cryptocurrencies are a niche case.
+It is also not unreasonable to expect that BTC will be used for larger transactions, such as buying a house with Bitcoin, while tiny transactions would run on an alternative blockchain, such as ones between IoT devices.

 The value of payment-focused cryptocurrencies derives from the strength of the network - traders follow metrics like network activity, number of ATMs, the size of the OTC market, payment implementations.